IKAN4ZOS/ikan-almclient-plugin/README.md

 Second method from ‘Available plugins’:

-- Install the ALM Base Plugin using the ‘Available plugins’ in your Builder Software, firstly.
+- Install the ALM Base Plugin using the ‘Available plugins’ in your Builder Software, first.
 - Install the ALM Client RestAPI Plugin using the ‘Available plugins’ in your Builder Software, next.
 - Ask the last Pipeline models to [IKAN site](https://www.ikan.be "IKAN") using our *Contact us* menu or by our ALM Support <support@ikanalm.com>.